Bamsesbuddy/PROHI-FindabetesCrew/README.md

 The problem detected was...

-The proposed solution is valuable because...
+The proposed solution is valuable because...it is a serious worldwide concern.

 ## System description